 Scholarship renewal requirements can be viewed on MyUI.
 If you are not meeting the scholarship renewal requirements, your scholarship will be canceled for all future semesters.

-Some OSFA scholarships also require you to file your FAFSA by December 1 and demonstrate financial need each year to be renewed.
+Some OSFA scholarships also require you to file your FAFSA by February 1, 2024 (for the 2024-2025 Academic Year) and demonstrate financial need each year to be renewed.

 Impact of Dropping Classes or Withdrawals

 If you are considering dropping below full-time enrollment or withdrawing from the semester, contact the Office of Student Financial Aid to discuss how it may affect future scholarship eligibility.
 Semester withdrawals will result in the cancelation of future scholarships.

 You may experience extenuating circumstances that affect your ability to meet the renewal requirements and may submit an appeal if these circumstances occurred within the semester or academic year.
 Approving an additional appeal is generally not an option if a previous appeal was already approved.